LeonardoVA/Simple-Http-Phonebook/README.md

 Localhost:6060/search/searchterm

 This will search the usernames for a match (partial or full) so searching "max" would return all entries with surnames which contain "max".
+NOTE! search is case sensitive.

 Localhost:6060/list